What's new or changed in Dynamics 365 for Finance and Operations, Enterprise edition platform update 8 (June 2017)

 Development and customization – Changing the extended data type (EDT) on a table field using table extensions

 Using table extensions, a developer can change the Extended Data Type (EDT) property of a table field.
 Developers can only select EDTs that are derived from the current one.
-For more information, see Customize with extensions and overlayering.
+For more information, see Customize through extension and overlayering.

 Improved viewing experience for Application reports